ieg-dhr/DigiKAR/2_DataCategorisationMAINZ.md

 # 1) Data categorisation in Metaphacts

-In Metaphacts, higher-level categories can be defined as skos:Collections.
+In order to query and cluster data from the Mainz work package, we experimented with the proprietary <a href="https://metaphacts.com/">Metaphacts</a> system, which "supports collaborative knowledge modeling and knowledge generation".
+In Metaphacts, higher-level categories for collected data can be defined as <code>skos:Collections</code>.
+As an example, Ingo Frank (IOS Regensburg) has taken all our terms for <code>events</code> and <code>functions</code> which we collected for the early modern professors active in Mainz and created hierarchical relationships from the comma-separated entries:

 - [Classification system for biographical events](http://95.217.189.117:10214/resource/?uri=http%3A%2F%2Fdigikar.eu%2Fvocabulary%2Fevent)

 - [Classification for persons' roles / functions](http://95.217.189.117:10214/resource/?uri=http%3A%2F%2Fdigikar.eu%2Fvocabulary%2Ffunction)

-In die Collection (Kategorie) werden natürlich immer nur die Überbegriffe eingängt, da die Suche ja dann einfach auf die jeweiligen Unterbegriffe ausgeweitet wird.

-Die Begriffe für die Ereignisse und Funktionen habe ich alle es dem letzten Excel-Datensatz der Professoren-Daten gezogen und (nicht unbedingt durchgehend fehlerfrei) die hierarchischen Zusammenhänge aus den Komma-separierten Einträgen erstellt.
+Only the superordinate terms are included in the collection (category) as the search is then simply extended to the respective sub-terms.

 # 2) Data categorisation via Python

-Another way to categorise data is to define clusters and hierarchies in Python dictionaries or simple CSV tables whose information can then be "appended" to the basic factoid structure of our data.
-The items can thus be assigned to different higher-level categories, depending on the research questions and theoretical contexts in which the data are being analysed.

-For examples of data categorisation in Python, please view the separate folder in this repository.
+Another way to categorise data is to define clusters and hierarchies in Python dictionaries or simple CSV tables whose information can then be appended to the basic factoid structure of our data.
+Mapping data to existing spreadsheets is very easy in Python as the pandas package allows a flexible manipulation of tabular data as so-called dataframes.
+Each item in a selected spreadsheet column can thus be assigned to different higher-level categories, depending on the research questions and theoretical contexts in which the data are being analysed.
+For examples of data categorisation in Python, please view the separate <a href="https://github.com/ieg-dhr/DigiKAR/tree/main/Data%20Categorisation">Data Categorisation</a> folder in this GitHub repository.

 # 3) Categories relevant for data analysis in WP3

-- Geistliche Ämter -> Klöster und Stifte
-- Geistliche Ämter -> Bistümer und Pfarrein
-- Lehrtätigkeit (an Unis, aber auch seminaren und Kollegien)
-- Politische Ämter (Verwalter, Gesandte, Regierungsbeamte)
-- Medizinische Tätigkeiten (Leibarzt, Stadtarzt, Armenarzt etc.)
-- Juristische Tätigkeiten (RKG, "Syndikus" (?), Richter an Hofgerichten etc.)
-- Sonstiges (Künstler???)
-(= 7 Hauptkategorien für Trivial Pursuit Modell oder Atom Modell)
+- Ecclesiastical offices in general (all functions carried out in monasteries and diocesan administrations)
+- Clerical offices (requiring holy orders, e.g. priestly functions in dioceses and parishes)
+- Teaching (at universities, but also in seminaries and colleges)
+- Political offices (e.g. as administrators, envoys, or government officials)
+- Medical activities (e.g. as personal physicians to aristocrats, city physicians, physicians for the poor, or army physicians)
+- Legal activities (e.g. as lawyers or judges)
+- Military service (e.g. as soldiers, army engineers, or army physicians)

+Some of the activities in these categories naturally overlap.
+For visualisation purposes, however, it is necessary to operate with seven to ten categories in each network graph or map, especially when categories ought to be highlighted in different colours.